 Young Alumni Service Award: Established in 1999, these awards, up to two of which may be awarded annually, recognize distinguished and outstanding service to Bowdoin among members of the ten youngest classes.
 The award honors a record of service rather than a single act or achievement.

 Established in 1927, Bowdoin Magazine is published three times a year and contains articles of general interest about the College and its alumni.
-It is sent without charge to all alumni, seniors, parents of current students and recent graduates, faculty and staff members, and various friends of the College.
+It is sent without charge to all alumni, members of the current senior class, parents of current students and recent graduates, various friends of the College, and to faculty and staff.
 For more information about the magazine, visit the Bowdoin Magazine website.

-Bowdoin Alumni Schools Interviewing Committee (BASIC)—a cohort of over 2,000 alumni volunteers from across the world—supports and expands the outreach of the Admissions Office in the recruitment of qualified students for Bowdoin.
-BASIC members interview local students, participate in college fairs, and serve as an important link between high schools, prospective students, and the College.
-To register as a BASIC volunteer, please visit: http://bowdoin.edu/admissions/forms/basic/.
+Bowdoin Regional Admissions Volunteer Organization (BRAVO)—a cohort of alumni volunteers from across the world—supports and expands the outreach of the Admissions Office in the recruitment of qualified students for Bowdoin.
+BRAVO members interview local students, participate in college fairs, attend regional events hosted by Admissions staff, and serve as an important link between high schools, prospective students, and the College.
+To join BRAVO, go to admissions.bowdoin.edu/register/.

 The Bowdoin Alumni Fund raises financial support for the College’s scholarships, educational programs, and other student-related services on an annual basis.
 All gifts to the Alumni Fund are for current operational expenses and play a significant role in maintaining a balanced budget.
 Since the Fund’s inception in 1869, Bowdoin alumni have consistently demonstrated a high level of annual support, enabling the College to preserve and enhance the Bowdoin experience.